Libensemble/libensemble/docs/executor/overview.rst

 and mechanisms to poll and kill tasks.
 It also has access to the resource manager, which partitions resources amongst workers, ensuring that runs utilise different resources (e.g. nodes).
-Furthermore, the MPIExecutor offers resilience via the feature of re-launching tasks that fail because of system factors.
+Furthermore, the MPIExecutor offers resilience via the feature of re-launching tasks that fail to start because of system factors.

 Various back-end mechanisms may be used by the Executor to best interact with each system, including proxy launchers or task management systems such as